EL-OUAFI/driver-drowsiness-detection/README.md

   --output outputs/optical_flow/report.json
 ```

-## Reported Results
+## Technical Notes

-From the original study summary:

-- best model: HOG-SVM
-- precision: `0.84`
-- recall: `0.81`
-- F1-score: `0.83`

-These numbers should be treated as the project report benchmark.
-Reproducing them in a fresh environment requires the original dataset split, landmark model, and the same preprocessing assumptions.

-## What A Reviewer Should Notice

-- the repository preserves the original research artifact but no longer depends on notebooks to run
-- the code separates data indexing, feature extraction, modeling, and evaluation concerns
+- the project separates data indexing, feature extraction, modeling, and evaluation
-- heavy dependencies are imported lazily where possible so failure modes are explicit
+- heavy scientific dependencies are imported lazily so failure points stay explicit
-- the CLI is designed to be usable by someone who did not author the project
+- the command-line interface is designed so the full workflow can be rerun without editing source files

-## Next Steps

-Before publishing publicly, you should still:

-1. add one or two saved benchmark reports under `docs/` or `outputs/examples/`
-2. run the code on your local machine with the real dataset and landmark file
-3. update the README with a short "reproducibility status" note once you have rerun the final experiments
+- the current repository emphasizes the final implementation rather than exploratory artifacts